Asexual reproduction: Adaptive significance of asexual reproduction

 A complete lack of sexual reproduction is relatively rare among multicellular organisms, particularly animals.
 It is not entirely understood why the ability to reproduce sexually is so common among them.
-Current hypotheses suggest that asexual reproduction may have short term benefits when rapid population growth is important or in stable environments, while sexual reproduction offers a net advantage by allowing more rapid generation of genetic diversity, allowing adaptation to changing environments.
+Current hypotheses suggest that asexual reproduction may have short term benefits when rapid population growth is important or in stable environments, while sexual reproduction offers a net advantage by allowing more rapid proliferation of genetic diversity, allowing adaptation to changing environments.
 Developmental constraints may underlie why few animals have relinquished sexual reproduction completely in their life-cycles.
 Almost all asexual modes of reproduction maintain meiosis either in a modified form or as an alternative pathway.
 Facultatively apomictic plants increase frequencies of sexuality relative to apomixis after abiotic stress.
 Another constraint on switching from sexual to asexual reproduction would be the concomitant loss of meiosis and the protective recombinational repair of DNA damage afforded as one function of meiosis.